Pathfinder 2e - The Barbarian Handbook

 - Blue: Fantastic options, often essential to the function of your character.

 The Barbarian is all about getting angry and hitting stuff.
 Depending on your choice of Instinct, there are some thematic options which go a bit beyond "get mad and hit stuff", but the majority of the class is absolutely fixated on getting into a fight, getting really angry, and just absolutely wrecking everything in your way.
 The Barbarian is easily compared to the Fighter, and where the Fighter is a master of martial arms and armor, focusing on using the right techniques at the right time, the Barbarian is often more of a blunt instrument, often addressing problems with a simple mindset.
 In many ways the Barbarian is a one-trick pony, but when so many of your problems are nails it helps to have a really nice hammer.

 I don't normally dicsuss the fluff text at the beginning of class entries, but I really wat to call attention to the Barbarian's entry because it's such a perfect explanation of the class.
 During combat encounters: angry and violent.
 During social encounters: angry and terrifying.
 While exploring: watching intently for an opportunity to become angry and violent.
 In downtime: carousing.

 Mechanically, the barbarian is a Defender and Striker similar to the Fighter.
 However, unlike the Fighter you're largely locked into melee combat, so your role in the party is fairly limited.
 You have very little needs from your skills, leaving you ample opportunity to fill skill-based roles in your party, provided that your ability scores can support them.
-You're unlikely to be a Face due to the class's absolute disregard for Charisma (the word doesn't appear anywhere in the class's entry in the Core Rulebook).
+You're unlikely to be a Face, but the Barbarian has several excellent options related to Intimidation.

 Barbarian Class Features